 Tutors aren’t just mentors, they know their stuff.
 Each tutor at Sherpa is individually vetted and interviewed by a member of our tutor team to ensure that they are not just competent but will exceed expectations.

 The additional benefit of online tuition sessions on Sherpa is that we have a wide variety of qualified UK teachers who conduct private 1-1 sessions so you can continue expanding that knowledge with a professional.

 Through tutoring, students can learn study habits that they may miss through the standardized, rigid, school teaching hours of 9 to 3.
 Social, behavioural and independence skills that students learn from tuition sessions will be a massive benefit to them in and out of school.

 They can learn to recognise and control their own learning pace and take initiative for homework or coursework that they may have.
 Rather than watching a class go by passively and retaining little information because they may be feeling hungry, tired or simply burnt out they are able to take control and schedule sessions that suit them.
-This flexibility helps increase attainment, confidence, working habits and promotes a healthier lifestyle.
+This flexibility helps increase attainment, confidence, and working habits and promotes a healthier lifestyle.

 Online tuition has come on leaps and bounds over the last 2 years (no points awarded for guessing why… sorry).
 Being able to conduct lessons from the comfort of your own home is not just a plus for students but also for the tutors and it has never been easier to become an online tutor.